Raj0527/AnsibleProjects/README.md

 ## Implementing Jinja2 Templates

-I implemented Jinja2 Templates to dynamically generate configuration files based on variables and host-specific data.
+Implementing Jinja2 Templates to dynamically generate configuration files based on variables and host-specific data.
 Highlights include:

-Creating templated configuration files for web servers and applications.
+Creating configuration files for web servers and applications.

 Using templates in playbooks to deploy customized configurations across different environments.